-Why a bunny rabbit? you may ask, well basically the rabbit gives birth to a rather large litter, known as kittens and this symbolises the birth of new life.
+Why a bunny rabbit? you may ask, well basically the rabbit gives birth to a rather large litter, known as kittens and this symbolizes the birth of new life.

-If we go back to pagan time, where they had the traditional festival of Eostre, a goddess of fertility, the animal that symbolises this is the ‘bunny’!
+If we go back to pagan times when they had the traditional festival of Eostre, a goddess of fertility, the animal that symbolizes this is the ‘bunny’!

-As rabbits are known for their regular breeding in abundance, traditionally would symbolise fertility!
+As rabbits are known for their regular breeding in abundance, traditionally would symbolize fertility!

 Legend has it that a rabbit would lay colourful eggs and whilst children were asleep he would visit them and leave the eggs as gifts for their good behaviour, a bit like Santa. (although we know rabbits don’t lay eggs, they give birth to baby rabbits)